Performance of Empirical Risk Minimization For Principal Component Regression: Proof of Main Result

-Lemma \ref{lemma:decomp} implies that in order to control the excess risk of PCR it suffices to provide appropriate bounds on the four terms on the right hand side of \eqref{eqn:exriskdecomp}.
-The following four propositions establish such bounds.
+Lemma \ref{lem:decomp} implies that in order to control the excess risk of PCR it suffices to provide appropriate bounds on the terms on the right hand side of \eqref{eqn:exriskdecomp}.
+The following three propositions establish such bounds.